crpietschmann/portfolio/_imports/_posts/2009-03-26-aspnet-mvc-implement-theme-folders-using-a-custom-viewengine.markdown

         base.Execute(requestContext);
     }
 }</pre>

-<p>Then you need to have all your Controller&rsquo;s inherit from the ThemeControllerBase like the following:</p>
+Then you need to have all your Controller&rsquo;s inherit from the ThemeControllerBase like the following:
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">public class HomeController : ThemeControllerBase { }</pre>
 <h3>Conclusion</h3>

-<p>I&rsquo;m sure some kind of Themes support is on the list for Microsoft to eventually implement into ASP.NET MVC some time down the road, but I have yet to see anything mentioned.
+I&rsquo;m sure some kind of Themes support is on the list for Microsoft to eventually implement into ASP.NET MVC some time down the road, but I have yet to see anything mentioned.
 Also, since the Official v1.0 release has already been released, I don&rsquo;t really expect anything to change until presumably after .NET 4.0 ships; this is assuming the ASP.NET MVC 1.0 bits are what make it into .NET 4.0 and not a newer version of ASP.NET MVC.
-So, for now if you want to implement Themes into your ASP.NET MVC Website, you&rsquo;ll just have to use the code I post here, or some other custom implementation.</p>
+So, for now if you want to implement Themes into your ASP.NET MVC Website, you&rsquo;ll just have to use the code I post here, or some other custom implementation.